-Katelyn Runck Flaunts Cleavage In A Plunging Yellow Bra & Matching Leggings At Balboa Bay Resort
+Katelyn Runck Flaunts Cleavage In A Plunging Yellow Sports Bra & Matching Leggings At Balboa Bay Resort

 Katelyn Runck treated her large fan base to another sexy Instagram update that saw her in a curve-hugging ensemble.
 The model’s December 22 post included two new photos that added some serious heat to her already fiery feed.

-The first image in the deck captured Katelyn posing on an outdoor terrace.
+The first image in the deck captured Katelyn posing on an outdoor balcony.
 A geotag indicated that she was at the Balboa Bay Resort.
-She sat on a wicker chair next to an iron balcony that let sunlight in.
-The model was perched up on a cream-colored cushion and had one hand on the chair’s side and the opposite resting on the top of a sign.
-She gazed into the camera with a slight smile, and her lips parted.
-The next image in the series saw Katelyn rocking the same, sexy outfit.
-She had a plastic container with a meal from MegaFit Meals on her lap.
+She sat in a wicker chair next to a metal railing.
+The model was perched on a cream-colored cushion and had one hand on the chair’s arm.
+She gazed into the camera with a slight smile, her lips parted.
+The next image in the series saw Katelyn rocking the same outfit.
+She had a plastic container from MegaFit Meals on her lap.

-She sported a sexy outfit with a vibrant yellow fabric that popped against her bronze skin.
-A tag in the post indicated that the workout-chic look was from Alo.
-On top, she wore a tight bra with a deep v-neckline that plunged low into her chest, exposing her ample bust.
-The perimeter was constructed of a semi-sheer fabric that showed even more skin.
-The garment was tight on her ribs and cut off to expose her sculpted abs.
+She sported a sexy outfit in a vibrant yellow fabric that popped against her bronzed skin.
+A tag in the post indicated that the workout-chic look was from Alo Yoga.
+On top, she wore a tight sports bra with a deep v-neckline that plunged low into her chest, exposing her ample cleavage.
+There was semi-sheer trim along the top edge that showed even more skin.
+The garment cut off mid-torso to expose her sculpted abs.
 It also boasted a set of thick straps that were tight on her shoulders, leaving her muscular arms on display.

-She teamed the look with a pair of bottoms that matched the same color and style as her top.
-It had a thick waistband that was snug on above her navel, accentuating her hourglass frame.
-The rest of the garment was snug on her sculpted legs and thighs.
-Katelyn pulled back her long, brunette locks in a ponytail, and she rocked a dainty silver ring on one finger to complete her attire.
+She teamed the top with a pair of matching leggings.
+They had a snug, thick waistband that covered her navel, accentuating her hourglass frame.
+The rest of the leggings hugged her sculpted legs and thighs.
+Katelyn pulled her long, brunette locks back in a ponytail, and she rocked a dainty silver ring on one finger to complete her attire.

 The model also shared a lengthy caption on balanced meals.
-Within minutes of the sizzling update going live on her feed, it’s amassed more than 5,500 likes and 200p-plus comments.
-Most Instagrammers applauded her body while a few more used emoji instead of words to express their feelings.
+Within minutes of the sizzling update going live on her feed, it’s amassed more than 5,500 likes and 200-plus comments.
+Many of her fans applauded her body while a few more used emoji instead of words to express their feelings.

 “Hello, and good morning my beautiful sunshine,” one follower wrote with a flame and heart-eye emoji.